 MERG – Merge table

-The 'MERG' table enables a font to specify whether antialias filtering of glyphs within a glyph run can be performed separately for each glyph, or whether certain glyph pairs or sequences should be composed together – or merged – before antialiasing is performed.
+The 'MERG' table enables a font to specify whether antialiasing filtering of glyphs within a glyph run can be performed separately for each glyph, or whether certain glyph pairs or sequences should be composed together – or merged – before antialiasing is performed.

 When glyphs are composed together after antialiasing has been performed, that can result in rendering artifacts in some cases in which glyphs touch or overlap.
 (This is true of any per-primitive antialiasing.)
 Merging glyphs together before antialiasing eliminates those artifacts, but it also adds a significant performance cost.
-A font can use the MERG table to indicate specific glyph pairs or sequences for which pre-antialias merging is required in order to avoid the risk of rendering artifacts, while implicitly declaring that other glyph pairs or sequences do not require pre-antialias merging.
+A font can use the MERG table to indicate specific glyph pairs or sequences for which pre-antialiasing merging is required in order to avoid the risk of rendering artifacts, while implicitly declaring that other glyph pairs or sequences do not require pre-antialiasing merging.

-NOTE 1 Hereafter, “merging” will be used to refer to composing of glyphs together prior to antialias filtering.
+NOTE 1 Hereafter, “merging” will be used to refer to composing of glyphs together prior to antialiasing filtering.

 NOTE 2 Some implementations may use caching of glyph-rendering results as a means of performance optimization.
 If merging of glyph sequences is not required, then the cached renderings may be composed without a need to render glyphs or the glyph sequence again.